kammitama5/DataGraphs/README.md

 ## Includes code I wrote for specific assignments

 - General Assignments; larger projects will be in another repo.
-  These are from two courses mainly:
+  These are from courses:
   - Coursera Python Data Analysis
+  - Coursera Data Science Maths
-  - Udacity's Data Analyst Nanodegree.
+  - Udacity's Data Analyst Nanodegree

 ## Set Up
 - Local is set up as standard